Adobe Acrobat Pro Licensing

 While there is no fee for the license, eligible customers must have a Cornell business need to use the software.
 Determination of whether an individual has a business need is left to the individual's department.
 License approval can take up to 5 business days.
 (Most requests are approved by the next business day.)

-The request needs to include the following information:
+The request from your department needs to include the following information:

 - Customer's Name (the person needing the license)